 2. 02

-DPE mandatory for new furnished accommodations in tight-market zones.
+EPC mandatory for new furnished rentals in high-demand areas.

 3. 03

 New tax regime applicable (modified micro-BIC).
-Municipalities can lower the limit to 90 days.
+Municipalities can lower the cap to 90 days.

 4. 04

-Deadline for the roll-out of the national online registration service.
+Deadline for the generalisation of the national registration online service.

 5. 05